Review of Blackwood Original Dog Food

-Blackwood Original Recipe dry dog food gets the Advisor’s above-average rating of 4 stars.
+Blackwood Original Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

-Blackwood Dog Food 2000 Active Diet was selected to represent the others in the line for this review.
+Blackwood 2000 All Life Stages Active Diet was selected to represent both products in the line for detailed recipe and nutrient analysis.

 Dry Dog Food

 Ingredients: Chicken meal, ground corn, ground grain sorghum, oat groats, dried plain beet pulp, chicken fat (preserved with mixed tocopherols), brown rice, menhaden fish meal, brewers dried yeast, natural flavor, whole ground flaxseed, salt, potassium chloride, lecithin, l-lysine, dl-methionine, choline chloride, Yucca schidigera extract, calcium carbonate, vitamin E supplement, l-ascorbyl-2-polyphosphate, mixed tocopherols, niacin supplement, dried seaweed meal, d-calcium pantothenate, riboflavin supplement, vitamin B12 supplement, thiamine mononitrate, vitamin A acetate, pyridoxine hydrochloride, citric acid, vitamin D3 supplement, biotin, folic acid, ferrous sulfate, zinc sulfate, zinc proteinate, iron proteinate, copper sulfate, zinc oxide, manganese sulfate, manganese proteinate, copper proteinate, manganous oxide, calcium iodate, sodium selenite, dried Lactobacillus casei fermentation product, dried Lactobacillus acidophilus fermentation product, dried Bifidobacterium animalis fermentation product, dried Lactobacillus reuteri fermentation product